-While everyone should consider getting the vaccinations, it’s especially important for specific at-risk groups, including those over 65, people with impaired immune systems, those with a BMI over 40, pregnant women, healthcare workers and carers, cancer patients and those with disabilities.
+While everyone should consider getting the vaccinations this year with COVID-19, it’s especially important for specific at-risk groups, including those over 65, people with impaired immune systems, those with a BMI over 40, pregnant women, healthcare workers and carers, cancer patients and those with disabilities.
 The HSE strongly urges the following at-risk groups get vaccinated, especially if you are:

 - are 65 years of age and over

 - have a long-term medical condition – for example, a heart, lung, kidney or neurological disease or cancer